 Mammals Live In All Habitats

-When you look at the fruit bats gliding through the sky and the gigantic whales in the oceans, you really can find mammals anywhere.
-No other kingdom has such a range, such a diverse range of creatures, or contrasting adaptations within each habitat.
+You can find mammals anywhere when.
+Look at the fruit bats gliding through the sky and the gigantic whales in the oceans.
+No other kingdom has such a range, a diverse range of creatures, or contrasting adaptations within each habitat.